Emmanuel208/System-testing/README.md

-# testing-projectCA3
+# testing-project
 Application that shows basic testing scripts on django

-# Back-End Web Development - BSC30922 & BTM0922 - Semester 2
+# Back-End Web Development -

 In this document we will be covering the Creation of a simple Django-Python project and run testing on various testing to ensuer the application is working as it should.